 Amazon is scaling a grocery category using an organic brand and a low price strategy with relatively immediate delivery to a significant percentage of the population.

 The new category has been placed next to competitive brands that were copied by the platform en masse.
 Compared to Walmart’s thirteen year step into national grocery, the first wave of the Amazon grocery strategy was effectively played out in one financial quarter.
-Amazon has arguably become a monopolist within retail, owning most of the purchases made within the retail sector.
-Within a few short years, the same could predictably happen within grocery given their ability to get to scale nationwide within such a short timeframe.
+One could argue that Amazon has become a monopolist within retail, owning most of the purchases made within the retail sector.
+Within a few short years, could the same happen within grocery given their ability to get to scale nationwide within such a short timeframe?
 If Amazon can take such big steps in such a short timeframe within grocery, what stops them from doing it within other industries?
-While Amazon is truly not a monopoly within grocery today, we must recognize that Amazon is or has the potential to become a monopolist within the industries it occupies.

 Friends, it is not my job to write new laws.
 It is not my job to interpret old laws.
 I don’t create new theories.
-I simply read and ask what I hope are good questions.
+I simply read, write, and ask what I hope are good questions.
 As I’m sure you can see, there are many, many questions.

 This topic really belongs in the hands of people who can bring change.